PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Now we can test both nixos systems in the virtual machine.
-Test that we can call
+Now we can test both NixOS systems in the virtual machine.
+Test if we can call
-hello at work system, and cowsay at home system.
+"hello" on the work system and "cowsay" on the home system.

 ```
 nix run '.#nixosConfigurations.experiment-work.config.system.build.vm'